sonalideshmukh/Billing_software/README.md

 Web server (e.g., Apache, Nginx)
 # Installation
 Clone the repository or download the ZIP file.
-Create a new MySQL database and import the database.sql file to set up the required tables and data.
+Create a new MySQL database and import the billing.sql file to set up the required tables and data.
 Configure the database connection in application/config/database.php.
 Place the project folder in your web server's root directory or set up a virtual host.
 Navigate to the application URL in your web browser to access the software.